UNITARY PLAN ‘BACKGROUNDER’ re PARKS & RESERVES (Open Space.)

 LSBPS acts as a guardian of the Bay, to ensure that the natural environment is protected and enhanced, and that no inappropriate development takes place on this precious oasis of green open space.
 In the years since our organisation was set up, there have many attempts to encroach on what is seen as ‘empty’ and therefore ‘available’ open space.We on the other hand, see the open space as precious for families, children and individuals to enjoy in this ever more crowded urban environment and we will do our best on your behalf to see that it remains so.

-We invite you to join us for a community clean-up of the beaches and coastline on
+We invite you to join us for a community clean-up of Little Shoal Bay, surrounding beaches and reserves on:

 After the clean-up there will be a BBQ and drinks for volunteers – we hope you can stay for this to enjoy some social time.

-Event arranged by the Birkenhead Residents Association and Little Shoal Bay Protection Society and supported Birkenhead Sea Scouts Group, Northcote Birkenhead Yacht Club, Friends of Le Roys Bush, Beyond the Fence and the Willow Bay & Needles Eye groups.
+Event arranged by the Birkenhead Residents Association and Little Shoal Bay Protection Society with support from Birkenhead Sea Scouts, Hinemoa Placemaking Group, Beyond The Fence, The Willow Bay & Needles Eye Group and Le Roys Bush Management Committee.

-This event has been made possible by the generosity of our sponsors, Northcote Tavern, New World Birkenhead, Countdown Birkenhead, and the Auckland Council.
+Generously sponsored by Northcote Tavern, New World Birkenhead, and Auckland Council.

 Mangrove Removal Community Days